jimbobbennett/StarWarsCopilot/3-llm-choice/README.md

 1. Install the Foundry Local and OpenAI NuGet packages:

     ```bash
-    dotnet add package Microsoft.AI.Foundry.Local --prerelease
+    dotnet add package Microsoft.AI.Foundry.Local --version 0.3.0
-    dotnet add package OpenAI
+    dotnet add package OpenAI --version 2.8.0
     ```

-1. Update the `ModelId` in your `appsettings.json` file to be `phi-4-mini`.
+1. Update the `OpenAI:ModelName` in your user secrets to be `phi-4-mini`.
 The endpoint and API Key values won't be used here.

+    ```bash
+    dotnet user-secrets set "OpenAI:ModelName" "phi-4-mini"
+    ```

 1. Add using directives for Foundry Local and the OpenAI SDK to the top of your `Program.cs`: